 Making the location decision for Asia-Pacific, or fine-tuning a decision that’s already been made, isn’t easy.
-While it’s possible to hire a consultant to provide insights to this issue, for many a better alternative is to network directly with peers who have direct experience, without any bias or reasons to influence your decision, other than to candidly share their insights and opinions with the hope that others can benefit.
-Fortunately, members of Peeriosity’s Shared Service Leadership best practice research community are well positioned to understand and learn from the actual experiences of leading peers; all within the safety and security of being part of a private professional research network, with access restricted to peer practitioners.
+While it’s possible to hire a consultant to provide insights into this issue, for many a better alternative is to network directly with peers who have direct experience, without any bias or reasons to influence your decision, other than to candidly share their insights and opinions with the hope that others can benefit.
+Fortunately, members of Peeriosity’s Shared Service Leadership best practice research community are well-positioned to understand and learn from the actual experiences of leading peers; all within the safety and security of being part of a private professional research network, with access, restricted to peer practitioners.

 iPollingTM Results Review

 A recent Peeriosity poll created explored the locations commonly selected in Asia-Pacific, and the range of reasons for the selection.
 With regards to the primary location, 33% have a primary regional location in India and 24% have a primary regional location in Malaysia.
 Other popular choices included China, Singapore, and Australia, with several selecting the Philippines or New Zealand.
 Here are the details:

 When exploring the primary reason a country was selected, 50% was because of favorable labor quality and low cost.
 For 40% the primary reason was tied to where the company already had a presence, including being headquartered in a country, with the remaining 10% based on other factors.

 Here are a few of the comments from Peeriosity members: